navipartner/docs/content/en/docs/retail/pos_academy/configuration/payment_bin/index.md

 | **SAFE POS Payment Bin** | The bin is used for storing the cash that is transferred into the safe. |
 | **IN-TRANSIT POS Payment Bins** | This bin is used as an intermediary storage for cash when it is transferred from one POS unit into another. |

 When counting cash, the calculated amount for that bin should be balanced with the physical amount found in the cash drawer.
-Therefore, it is important to insert the starting float for the bin the first time it is created with the [<ins>Insert Initial Float<ins>]({{< ref "../../pos_processes/initial_float/index.md" >}}) functionality.
+Therefore, it is important to insert the starting float for the bin the first time it is created with the Insert Initial Float functionality.